nrw-digital/week-notes/cy/updates/_posts/2023-01-20-week-notes.md

 This is attracting users to look at the wrong risk indicator.
 The high/low/medium risk results for an area are based on computer modelling.
 The ‘recorded flooding’ isn’t.
 We may have no records for an area or the records may be unreliable.

-User testing showed how some people think flood risk means that an area had flooded in the past.
+User testing showed that some people think flood risk means that an area had flooded in the past.
 This crops us regularly in our website feedback.
-We can see below how exposing ‘recorded flooding’ is leading users to assume their high/medium/low risk result is wrong.
-It’s also making them feel angry and frustrated and lose confidence in NRW:
+We can see below that by exposing ‘recorded flooding’, we're inviting users to question their high/medium/low risk result.
+We're also making users lose confidence in NRW's information, as well as feel angry and frustrated:

 ![alt text](https://github.com/nrw-digital/week-notes/blob/main/images/Flood%20website%20feedback.png?raw=true)